GenericMappingTools/gmt/doc_classic/rst/source/grdimage.rst

 .. _-A:

 **-A**\ *out_img*\ [**=**\ *driver*]
-    Save an image in a raster format instead of *PostScript*.
+    Save an image in a raster format instead of PostScript.
 Use extension .ppm for a Portable Pixel Map format.
 For GDAL-aware versions there are more choices:
     Append *out_img* to select the image file name and extension.
     If the extension is one of .bmp, .gif, .jpg, .png, or .tif then no driver